jdeal/qim/README.md

 ], state);
 ```

-Even if you've never seen this before, hopefully you have a rough idea of what's going on.
-Instead of only accepting an array of strings for a path, `qim`'s `update` function accepts an array of navigators.
+Even without any explanation, hopefully you have a rough idea of what's going on.
+Like we saw in the simple example with `$each` and `$apply`, instead of only accepting an array of strings for a path, `qim`'s `update` function accepts an array of navigators.
 Using different types of navigators together creates a rich query path for updating a nested object.
 We'll look closer at this particular query in a bit, but first let's try the same thing with vanilla JS.

 ```js
 const newState = {